atsa-es/atsa-labs/README.md

 ## gitignore file
 [back to top](#afts-labbook-info)

 I have many files in my local repository that don't need to be on GitHub.
-All the `AFTS` files are stuff generated if a book build fails, and the clean up fails.
-Normally all this is in the docs folder.
+If a book build fails, the clean up fails so you will have a lot of extra directories and files in your base directory.
+Normally, if build does not fail, bookdown moves this to the docs folder.
 The `#Misc` stuff is stuff I am working on and have not cleaned up yet.

 Here is what my .gitignore looks like: